perspectivesonatheme/patterns/Core/Abstraction.md

 [consensus](Diversity.md#consensus): consensus is a reduction of uncertainty which "clears the path" for specialization

-### Overgeneralization
+### Generalization
+Expanding the scope of an abstraction.

 When dealing with imperfect {impure, non-ideal} abstractions, there will be a mismatch between the abstraction's intension and each of its instances.
-Expanding the abstraction's intension to encompass novel instances decreases precision and increases mismatch.
+Expanding the abstraction's intension to encompass novel instances decreases precision and increases mismatch, but allows for greater abstraction.
 Past a certain point, this mismatch cost may outweigh the benefits of abstraction.

 Examples:
-- lossy compression (e.g. for music) decreases file size but can degrade quality to unacceptable levels if applied too heavily
+- lossy compression (e.g. for music) decreases file size at the expense of quality